-VMOS, an alternative to Samsung Knox, is an application available for free on Google Play.
-VMOS is a virtual machine (VM) based app.
+VMOS, an alternative to Samsung Knox, a VM based application available for free on Google Play.
 You can call VMOS an emulator or apps cloner.
 We have seen this technology in Samsung devices (Samsung Secure Folder).
 VMOS is much more than Samsung Secure Folder (Knox).
-Well, this is not a comparison, so I’ll move forward to the post which is VMOS review in 2019.
+Well, this is not a comparison, so I’ll move forward to the post which is VMOS review in 2020.
 We’ll be going through functionalities and why you need the app.
-We will also go through some of the issues which you are more likely to explore with this app.
+We will also go through some of the issues which are most likely to occur while installing the app.

 Table of contents

 - Storage and installation

 What is VMOS